kubermatic/docs/content/kubeone/master/using_kubeone/cluster_reconciliation.en.md

 The apply command doesn't modify or delete existing MachineDeployments.
 The MachineDeployments are created by the apply command only if there's another action to be taken, such as install or upgrade.
-Managing MachineDeployments should be by the operator either by using kubectl or the Kubernetes API directly.
+Managing MachineDeployments should be done by the operator either by using kubectl or the Kubernetes API directly.

 To make managing MachineDeployments easier, the operator can generate the